 The West Panhandle Bear Management Unit includes Escambia, Holmes, Okaloosa, Santa Rosa and Walton counties and contains the Eglin subpopulation, named after the Eglin Air Force Base.
 The plan’s objectives for the West Panhandle BMU are to maintain at least 200 bears with the necessary habitat to support them, and to reduce human-bear conflicts, vehicle-related bear deaths and habitat fragmentation.
 In 2002, the FWC estimated 63 to 101 bears lived in the Eglin subpopulation.
-In 2014, the FWC will begin the multi-year process of updating subpopulation estimates.
-More details can be found in the bear management plan.
+In 2015, the FWC estimated there to be an average of 102 bears in the West Panhandle BMU.

 Missed the public meetings but still want to be part of the Bear Stakeholder Group?
 Email us at: BearPlan@MyFWC.com

 Vehicle strikes account for the majority of bear deaths in Florida statewide.
 The number of bears killed by vehicles, or euthanized due to vehicle injuries, documented each year in the West Panhandle BMU can be seen below.